jdelrue/info_grid/docs/concepts/token_generation_rules.md

     - Farmer defines uptime guarantee depending on her/his production environment (connectivity, housing, power)
     - Uptime history farmers is listed on the TF Chain
 - Hardware components: Certified hardware
     - Certified hardware is supplied by ThreeFold certified cooperatives.
 ThreeFold certified cooperatives are accredited by the ThreeFold foundation because they have proven to be compliant with the Certified Coop rules <<insert link>>
 - Farming and Cultivation tokens
-    - Amount of Farming tokens see rules of [Creation of TFTs](https://docs.grid.tf/threefold/info/src/branch/master/concepts/threefold_principles.md#creation-of-tfts)
+    - Amount of Farming tokens see rules of [Creation of TFTs](https://github.com/threefoldfoundation/info_grid/blob/master/docs/tf_farming/threefold_principles.md)
-    - For certified farmers the difficulty level is set at 8.
+    - For certified hardware the difficulty level is set at 8.
 The difficulty level is managed by the Guardians of the ThreeFold foundation.
     - Farming Tokens get released by [TF Chain](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_chain.md) immediately.
 This means the farmer has access to the tokens and can do with them what he wants.
 - Cultivation tokens are available immediately after capacity got sold.